 This new headset from Patriot has grown very popular, very fast.
 Honestly, we can totally see why it is a fantastic budget gaming headset.
-I would gladly recommend it to any gamer on a budget if you do not like the HyperX Stinger, and that’s actually the biggest reason it wasn’t added.
+I would gladly recommend it to any gamer on a budget if you do not like the HyperX Stinger, and that’s the biggest reason it wasn’t added.
 It has really good audio and sound capabilities, it is quite comfortable and is anything but expensive.
 However, it is slightly outperformed by the Stinger in almost every way.
-Nonetheless, the Patriot Viper v361 is well deserved of an honorable mention and might be right for you if you are not a fan of the Stinger for 1 reason or the other.
+Nonetheless, the Patriot Viper v361 is well deserved of honorable mention and might be right for you if you are not a fan of the Stinger for one reason or the other.

-Much like the Viper, it is actually a very good headset and it almost did make the list.
+Much like the Viper, it is a very good headset, and it almost made the list.
 The issue is that it performs on par with the Sades A60 which is the same price class but is less comfortable.
 Not that I would say the Astro is downright uncomfortable, but the earcups do feel a little heavy and quite clunky.
 That being said, the Astro A10 is well worth your time if you want something in its price range and have big ears.
 The large earcups are what makes it feel a bit clunky, but if it happens to fit it will turn in to an advantage really fast.

 HyperX Cloud Revolver

 HyperX Cloud is one of my absolute favorite gaming brands, at least when it comes to headsets.
 Which is why the Revolver was a bit of a disappointment.
 Granted, I did have very high expectations, as this is from the creators of the stinger and the classic Hyper Xcloud 1 and 2.
-However, despite the fact that it is more expensive than the 2 it doesn’t bring anything major new to the table compared to the X cloud 2.
-On top of this, it is a lot less durable and is known to break pretty easily.
+However, despite the fact that it is more expensive than the 2, it doesn’t bring anything significant new to the table compared to the X cloud 2.
+On top of this, it is a lot less durable and is known to break pretty quickly.
 The sound quality and especially the noise cancellation is quite spectacular but when you can get an equally well-performing headset for less money that is more durable and comfortable.
-So if you want a HyperX headset, I would definitely recommend the stinger if you are on a budget and the Cloud 2 for those seeking real pro-level performance.
+So if you want a HyperX headset, I would recommend the stinger if you are on a budget and the Cloud 2 for those seeking real pro-level performance.

-While this is not all of the headsets we tested, these are the most noteworthy that didnt make the list.
+While this is not all of the headsets we tested, these are the most noteworthy that didn’t make the list.

 Gaming Headset – Community Q&A